Even in death, the Chinese government continues to fear Liu Xiaobo

 Echoing myriad other world leaders, Donald Trump made a point of mentioning Liu Xia, a poet and artist who married Liu Xiaobo in 1996 while he was serving an earlier prison sentence.

 As Liu Xiaobo remained behind bars until recently, Liu Xia, 56, had paid a heavy price for simply being his wife.
-Under de facto house arrest since his Nobel win, Liu Xia saw her communication with the outside world almost completely cut by the authorities.
+Under de facto house arrest since his Nobel win, Liu Xia saw her communication with the outside world almost completely cut by the government.

 She has been suffering severe depression, according to close friends, especially after the authorities sentenced her brother to 11 years in prison over what supporters call trumped-up charges of business fraud.

-The struggle continues
+Struggle continues

-Now, Liu Xia is increasingly the focus of an international campaign for her freedom and right to live abroad, which many friends and supporters say were her husband's dying wishes.
+Now, Liu Xia is increasingly the focus of an international campaign calling for her freedom and right to live abroad, which many friends and supporters say were her husband's dying wishes.

 "He loved her so much that he felt he owed it to her," said Liao Yiwu, a prominent Chinese writer who now lives in Germany and a longtime friend of the Lius.

 "He didn't know about her condition and what had happened at home until not that long ago -- that's why he agreed to go abroad with her."

 In a hastily arranged press conference in Shenyang after his death, Liu Xiaobo's Chinese doctors acknowledged for the first time that he had sought treatment overseas but insisted that his medical condition by then had made international travel impossible.